neeleshio/50-javascript-concepts/README.md

 a() // hi
 xyz() // ReferenceError: xyz is not defined.
 ```
 So, we can't access xyz outside of that function, becoz it is created as a local scope.
-Try console logging xyz inside the xyz function itseld & it will outside whole xyz function.
+Try console logging xyz inside the xyz function itself & you will get the output of the whole xyz function.

 **[⬆ Back to Top](#lets-go-)**